kirwako/strapi-google-auth-with-token/README.md

 # GoogleAuth

-Google auth with token helps you to easily create google authentication available for your users with idToken.
+Google auth with token helps you to easily create google authentication available for your users using Sign In With Google button.
 It uses the official google-auth-library library to execute the actions and verify the token.
-You can get it working in seconds in your application.
-EASY!
+You can get it working in seconds 🫰.

 ![Dashboard Screenshot](https://github.com/kirwako/strapi-google-auth-with-token/blob/main/screenshots/screen.png)

 # Features

 -   Official GoogleAPIs integration
--   One Tap support using token [One Tap](https://developers.google.com/identity/gsi/web/guides/features)
+-   One Tap support using idToken [One Tap](https://developers.google.com/identity/gsi/web/guides/features)
 -   Using strapi default user-permission collection
 -   JWT Authentication
 -   Sanitized response